pnp/blog/content_to_be_cleaned/do-you-need-ngrok-to-develop-microsoft-teams-apps.md

 the Azure Bot Service, and the local server returned a 200 (OK) response.
 This is handy because you can see a 500 error from your server code by just glancing at the ngrok screen.
-You might also notice the \"Web interface\" url on the ngrok screen.
+You might also notice the "Web interface" url on the ngrok screen.
 It provides a full network trace of what went through the tunnel, which can be very helpful in debugging.
 ::: {#tinyMceEditorBob German_3 .mceNonEditable .lia-copypaste-placeholder}